lukebrown14-code/Geodex/README.md

 ## Features

+### Country Search with Autocomplete

+Start typing a country name and an autocomplete dropdown appears with matching results.
+Navigate suggestions with arrow keys, select with Enter or click, and dismiss with Escape.
+The dropdown uses a substring match so typing "land" will surface Iceland, Ireland, Finland, etc.

 ### Demographic Health Score

 Each country receives an overall grade (A through F) based on six indicators scored against international benchmarks.